-Use Reports to produce lists, summaries and charts from the data in your House-on-the-Hill system.
+Use the Reports feature to produce lists, summaries and charts from the data in your HotH system.

-The Report summary page is accessed from the Reports icon in the menu side-bar:
+The Reports summary is accessed from the Reports icon in the left hand side menu:

 Right click on a report to present a list of options: